cooperemily02/Fumble/README.md

 ### Setup
 * Create a folder in your local directory where you would like to begin/run this project
 * cd yourfolder
-* yarn create react-app my-app
+* npm create react-app my-app
-* yarn add react-tinder-card
+* npm add react-tinder-card
-* yarn add react-router-dom
+* npm add react-router-dom
 * Create an account with Dicounts API for different calls

 ### Folder Contents